SciBiteLtd/centree-devops/README.md

 Use this guide to help you  run a full standalone version of CENtree from the same server or computer.

-For more advancing topics, please check the [wiki](https://github.com/SciBiteLtd/centree-devops/wiki).
+For more advancing topics, including **updating CENtree**, please check the [wiki](https://github.com/SciBiteLtd/centree-devops/wiki).

 ## Minimum Requirements